Recombinant human parathyroid hormone: Contraindications

+Adverse effects

+The most common side effects include too high or too low blood calcium levels, which can lead to headache, diarrhea, vomiting, paraesthesia (unusual sensations like pins and needles), hypoaesthesia (reduced sense of touch), and high calcium levels in the urine.

+In the US, the FDA label for parathyroid hormone contains a black box warning for osteosarcoma (a malignant bone tumor).

 Interactions

 Parathyroid hormone is a natural peptide that is not metabolised in the liver.
 It is not protein bound and has a low volume of distribution, therefore no specific drug-drug interactions are suspected.
 From the knowledge of the mechanism of action, combined use of Preotact and cardiac glycosides may predispose patients to digitalis toxicity if hypercalcemia develops.

 Undesirable effects

 Hypercalcemia and/or hypercalciuria reflect the known pharmacodynamic actions of parathyroid hormone in the gastrointestinal tract, the kidney and the skeleton, and is therefore an expected undesirable effect.
 Nausea is another commonly reported adverse reaction to the use of parathyroid hormone.

 Pharmacodynamic properties

 Mechanism of action

 Preotact contains recombinant human parathyroid hormone which is identical to the full-length native 84-amino acid polypeptide.

 Physiological actions of parathyroid hormone include stimulation of bone formation by direct effects on bone forming cells (osteoblasts) indirectly increasing the intestinal absorption of calcium and increasing the tubular reabsorption of calcium and excretion of phosphate by the kidney.